What is it about punctuation marks that cause so many bad sentence constructions?

 & let me tell you, it was annoying.

 Prose is not signage.
 It’s not a tweet.
-The ampersand is not a word; it’s a symbol, & we are not writing in hieroglyphics.
-We write in words & sentences.
+The ampersand is not a word; it’s a symbol, and we are not writing in hieroglyphics.
+We write in words and sentences.
 I don’t have anything personal against the ampersand.
-It looks nice on signage & it comes in handy on Twitter.
+It looks nice on signage and it comes in handy on Twitter and in text messages.
 It looks cute on trees where two lovers have carved their names:

 Jack & Kate <3